MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-hana-high-availability-netapp-files-suse.md

 > [!NOTE]
 > File systems /hana/shared, /hana/data and /hana/log are not shared between the two nodes.
 Each cluster node has its own, separate file systems.

 SAP high availability HANA System Replication configuration uses a dedicated virtual hostname and virtual IP addresses.
 On Azure, a load balancer is required to use a virtual IP address.
-The following list shows the configuration of the load balancer:
+The  presented configuration shows a load balancer with:

-- Front-end configuration: IP address 10.3.0.50 for hn1-db
+- Front-end configuration IP address: 10.3.0.50 for hn1-db
-- Back-end configuration: Connected to primary network interfaces of all virtual machines that should be part of HANA System Replication
-- Probe Port: Port 62503
+- Probe Port: 62503
-- Load-balancing rules: 30313 TCP, 30315 TCP, 30317 TCP, 30340 TCP, 30341 TCP, 30342 TCP (if using Basic Azure Load balancer)

 ## Set up the Azure NetApp File infrastructure